Neilblaze/Neilblaze/README.md

 # Neilblaze | Pratyay Banerjee
 Hi 👋, I'm Pratyay.
 I am a passionate software developer trying to build solutions to the world’s problems.
 I am a spohomore in Electronics and Communication Engineering.
 Deeply passionate about web, OSS and tech in general.
 Whether that be through creating neural networks or building web applications, all my work is focused on one thing: impact.
 When I'm not coding, you can find me sketching, doing CP, or playing soccer!
 The love for new skills and desire to create something which can directly influence people, keeps me interested. 🚀

-- 🔭 I’m currently working on Gridsome & Nuxt projects
+- 🔭 I’m currently working on my Blog site
 - 👨‍💻 Competitive programming: [Codechef](https://www.codechef.com/users/zack_007) | [Hackerrank](https://www.hackerrank.com/N3ilz_BL4Z3)
-- 🌱 I’m currently learning Gatsby
+- 🌱 I’m currently learning GraphQL
 - 👨 I’m looking to collaborate on Projects and Hackathons
 - 🤔 I’m looking for help with Open Source and CP
 - 💬 Ask me about anything